smiakchilo/aem-crash-course/lessons/2.11/part3.md

 The object must be annotated with the `@ObjectClassDefinition` meta-annotation.
 The annotation has several optional fields that mostly affect the presentation of the config in the Felix console at `https://<aem_host>:<aem_port>/console/bindles/configMgr`;

 Fields of the config object must be annotated with `@AttrbibuteDefinition` and usually provide default values.
-Accepted value types are the same as value types available for storing data in JCR. <small>However, the `@AttributeDefinition` annotation has some properties that enrich the user experience of the config console (see below).
+Accepted value types are the same as value types available for storing data in JCR. <small>However, the `@AttributeDefinition` annotation has some properties that enrich the user experience.
 In particular, you can provide a set of `options` that would make it look like a select dropdown.</small>

 > You can look at a more real-world sample in the reference project code [here](../../project/core/src/main/java/com/exadel/aem/core/services/impl/TrendyBeatzDownloader.java)